kenzrad/vinylly/README.md

 ![vinylly_slide4](/assets/images/readMe/slide4.png)

 This is the first generation of vinylly.
 There are plans to drastically improve the user experience by including a larger library (spotify API) and changing the log-in feature so that the user can directly log into their spotify account.
-Eventually, vinylly will allow the user to select from a variety of record player skins to customize their experience.

 ## Contributions